ahmedcodein/salesware/README.md

   - **Active Page**
     - As a Site Visitor or User, I can see the page I am in using a signifier, so that I can always know what page I am at.

-Further detail on the Agile Methodology followed in this project is provided in the execution section.
+Further detail on the Agile Methodology followed in this project is provided in [the Execution section/Agile Development](/README.md#32-agile-development).

 > **Note:** There is a discrepancy in the Epics numberings.
 Where Epic 5 is missing.
 This is due to the fact that Jira keeps the numbering continue even if an epic is deleted.
-The author deleted Epic 5 as this Epic is shifted to be part of the future work.
-The author touches upon this point in the section of Future Work.
+The author deleted Epic 5 as this Epic is shifted to be part of future work.
 >

 ### 2.3 Wireframes